PhilipDaniels/gpx_simplifier/README.md

 # TODO
-- HR and TEMP - include speed and distance of this point
 - Extract the extension information from the GPX - need to go back to manual parsing?
 Use speed from the GPX in preference to trying to derive it.